 Lucas Fettes Financial Planning is committed to protecting your privacy and maintaining the security of any personal information received from you.
-We adhere to the requirements of the General Data Protection Regulation in the UK.
+We adhere to the requirements of the Data Protection Act (2018) in the UK.

 Information we gather about you